Ning-lab-repo/CVD-mci/README.md

   This code is used for model construction after feature reduction and selection of the optimal model.

-* KNN imputation.ipynb
+* Imputation.ipynb

-  This code is used for KNN imputation of missing values.
+  This code is used for imputation of missing values.

-* Mediation causal inference.R
+* CIT.R

-  This code is used for mediation causal inference.
+  This code is used for mediation analysis.

 * Model construction and ROC curve.ipynb